adammark/Markup.js/README.md

 var template = "{{users}} {{if ##|more>10|divisible>3}} <thead>...</thead> {{/if}} ... {{/users}}";
 ```

 Certain pipes can be used to evaluate the position of the current iteration
-context or the size of the array itself:
+context or the size of the array itself.
+In these cases, # and ## are
+interchangeable:

 ``` javascript
 // do something on the first iteration